m-b79/filebeat/README.md

 # filebeat repo for logs centralization project (with ELK)

-'install-filebeatUbuntu.sh' is a bash script that install filebeat on linux (only with apt)
+'install-filebeatUbuntu.sh' is a bash script that installs filebeat on linux (only with apt)